 Here’s a quick look at the two in cross section (not size corrected), with the SBC on the left.
-The SBC was the beneficiary of a few more years of advancement in both design and engineering as well as foundry techniques.
+The SBC was the beneficiary of a few more years of advancement in both design and engineering as well as foundry techniques compared to the Olds and Cadillac V8s, but their influence can be readily seen.
 It is significantly more compact than the Studebaker, and weighs some 75 lbs less, thanks to thin-wall casting.
-But the most important difference is in the heads; it’s quite obvious from looking at these two that the Chevy’s valves are larger and even more significantly, its ports are substantially larger and designed to flow air with less resistance.
-This was the key reason the SBC was instantly adopted in the performance world as it required very little to unleash its potential.
+But the most important difference is in the heads; it’s quite obvious from looking at these two that the Chevy’s valves are larger, and more significantly, its ports are substantially larger and designed to flow air with less resistance.
+This was the key reason the SBC was instantly adopted in the performance world as it required very little to unleash its vastly greater potential.

 Already the very first ’55 SBC had bigger valves than the Studebaker (intakes 1.72″ vs. 1.65″), and that was just the starting point.
 SBC heads soon sprouted ever larger valves, the intakes growing to 1.82″, 1.94″ and topping out at 2.02″ in 1963.
 Even the very limited production Studebaker R3/R4 heads could only fit 1.875″ intakes, due to the inherent architecture of the Studebaker engine.
 There just wasn’t more room, in part because of the relatively small 3.56″ bore.

-This difference in head flow capacity, which is the single biggest determinant in an engine’s power potential, resulted in explosive power increases for the SBC: 225 hp in 1956 (256 CID), and 270 hp (carbs) or 283 hp (FI) in the ’57 283 CID version.
-And they continued to increase in subsequent years, with 375 hp from the 1964 327.
+This difference in head flow capacity, which is the single biggest determinant in an engine’s power potential, resulted in explosive power increases for the SBC: 240 hp in 1956 (265 CID), and 270 hp (carbs) or 283 hp (FI) in the ’57 283 CID version.
+And they continued to increase in subsequent years, to 375 hp from the 1964 327.

 In 1956, the Commander and Power Hawk’s standard 259 engine was rated at 170 hp @4500 rpm, and torque was 260 @2800.
 That small increase was due to an increased compression ratio to 7.8:1.
 The optional 185 hp version had a four barrel carb and dual exhausts.